IGVF-DACC/igvfd/cdk/README.md

 This sets the access key and region used when you specify `--profile igvf-dev` on the command line.

+Ask to be invited to the `aws-igvf-dev` Slack channel, where you can monitor the status transitions of your deployment pipeline.

 #### SSO setup

 Configure your AWS credentials for the `igvf-dev` account.
 This is the account where your demo will be deployed.